15. Provisions and Contingent Liabilities

 b.
 Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy

-of RBI Circulars and as approved by the shareholders in 103rd Annual General Meeting, Non-Executive Directors of the Bank including Independent directors (Other than Non-Executive (Part-time) Chairperson) are eligible for fixed compensation to the tune of 0.1% of the profit available for distribution subject to a maximum of '10 Lakhs for each Director per annum with effect from FY 2022-23, for a period of three (3) years.
+In terms of RBI Guidelines and Compensation Policy of the Bank the position of Managing Director & CEO and Executive Directors are identified as Material Risk Taker (MRT).
+The compensation payable to MRTs is divided into fixed and variable components.
+Non-Executive Directors/ Independent Directors are paid sitting Fees for attending Board/ Committee meetings.
+Part-time (Non-Executive) Chairperson is entitled for honorarium, as approved by Reserve Bank of India and Shareholders of the Bank.
+In terms of RBI circulars and as approved by the shareholders vide postal ballot resolution dated July 16,2024, Non-Executive Directors of the Bank including Independent directors (Other than Non-Executive (Part-time) Chairperson) are eligible for fixed compensation to the tune of 0.2% of the profit available for distribution subject to a maximum of Rs.20 Lakhs for each Director per annum with effect from FY 2024-25, for a period of three (3) years.
 The said fixed compensation payable shall be in proportion to the tenure of the Directors on the Board during the year.

 Remuneration to employees (other than MRTs) is defined by the IBA pay scale / CTC pay structure, both of which are approved by the Board.
 The IBA pay scale is an industry standard across all PSBs and old generation private banks, while the CTC pay structure specific to KVB has been formulated on the basis of comparative industry practices.
-The objective is to suitably compensate every employee as per his position in the organization so as to adequately recognize his contributions.

 Objective of the Compensation policy is to align the compensation with prudent risk taking;